AlexProgrammerDE/balena-minecraft-server/README.md

 You can connect to the server and change your serverfiles.
 I recommend using a Tool like [WinSCP](https://winscp.net/).
 The IP is the one above, the protocoll `SCP`, the port `22`, the username `root` and the password is `balenaserver`.
 The files are in the root directory folder `serverfiles`.

+## Update balenaServer

+You can update balenaServer with doing the `git clone` and `balena` steps again, but if you don´t want to keep the world must you set before doing that stuff a enviroment variable.
+It is `CACHE_IGNORE`.
+It ignores the saved world temporary, until you delete the enviroment variable.
+The balena preconfigured world gets loaded.

+**NOTE:** The Pi will restart.
+Don´t forget to delete the enviroment variable after that restart!